 In Stark State’s physics department you’ll benefit from small class sizes and excellent lab facilities and opportunities.
 Passionate instructors deliver a wide variety of course offerings, including astronomy.
-Upon graduation you’ll be ready to enter your junior year at nearly any four-year university, where our courses easily transfer.
+After graduation you’ll be ready to enter your junior year at nearly any four-year university, where our courses easily transfer.

-You’re likely to be successful physics students if you’re curious, want to know why things work, like to solve problems and are excited about exploring the unknown.
+You’re likely to be a successful physics student if you’re curious, want to know why things work, like to solve problems and are excited about exploring the unknown.
 You’ll refine your ability to reason and carry out calculations, both abstract and concrete, and learn to be a good collaborator as well as an independent thinker.

 Work in many areas, including

 - Associate of science in physics

 Our transfer agreements with more than 40 colleges and universities help you move smoothly – and affordably – from an associate degree to a baccalaureate program. www.starkstate.edu/transfer

 - Work professionally within a group in a laboratory setting.

 - Demonstrate a broad knowledge of physics and/or astronomy.

 - Apply problem solving skills using mathematical and physical reasoning, including applying the scientific method.